Editor’s Choice – Jackery Explorer Power Station 240

 A Solar Heater For Camping

 While actual ‘solar heaters’ don’t exist, we can create our own using a solar panel and a portable power station paired with an electric tent heater.
-The solar panel can draw power from the sun during the day, while storing the energy in a battery station with plugs.
+The panels can draw power from the sun during the day, while storing the energy in a battery station with plugs.
 You could even charge the power station ahead of time to give yourself a head start, and this will allow you to use the power any time of day for things like an electric tent heater, heated blanket, or even just charging your phone.
 This will essential take a battery powered heater and charge your battery with a solar panel.

 That being said, you do have to consider the watts of the space heater compared to the watts stored by the battery and the solar panel.
 If a battery is called the “Battery 500” that means it’s maximum wattage or power output is 500W.
 That means it could run a 500W heater for one hour at it’s maximum.
 Since most space heaters require a large amount of watts, you have to decrease your space heater size and increase your battery size.
-For our top pick below, we’ve selected a low watt space heater that’s perfect for a tent, and we have paired it with the best combination of portable battery and solar panel for optimal use.

 Other Uses for a Portable Battery